 There are two different types of ocular migraines: migraine auras and retinal migraines.

-If you experience regular migraines, contact us at The St. Catharines Vision Therapy Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake, as we can help reduce or prevent episodes of ocular migraines.
+If you experience regular migraines, contact us at The Vision Therapy Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines, as we can help reduce or prevent episodes of ocular migraines.

 What Is a Migraine Aura?